Attraction of the Week: Charleston, SC Historic Downtown District

 A trip to Charleston is an excellent bucket list contender for any photographer or history buff.
-Take a look below at some must-do’s while touring downtown Charleston!
+Take a look below at some must-do’s while touring the Charleston historic district.

 Horse-drawn carriage tours

-Charleston’s downtown district is pretty massive with so much to explore, particularly for enthusiastic history buffs.
-One of the best ways to cover numerous sights within a short time frame is by taking a carriage ride.
+Charleston’s historic district is pretty massive with so much to explore, particularly for enthusiastic history buffs.
+One of the best ways to cover numerous sites within a short time frame is by taking a carriage ride.
 There are numerous carriage companies, and not surprisingly, all are busy, all day long.
 The best-of-the-best, Palmetto Carriage Works, also happens to be the oldest in town.

 Because the carriage rides are so popular, the city of Charleston operates the tours on a lottery based system, in which tour guides randomly pick from 1 of 4 designated routes.
 This helps to cut down on traffic a bit and makes the tours more enjoyable for everyone.
 Sights of interest on your tour could include Charleston’s historic churches, Rainbow Row (a block of gorgeous pastel colored rowhouses), historic mansions, and lovely gardens.

 Our tour focused on Charleston’s beautiful old churches.
 Charleston is nicknamed “The Holy City,” due to the city’s long history of tolerance towards religious freedom and settlement by people of various religious denominations.